UAE E-Invoicing 2026: Requirements, Deadlines & Cost | Fastlane Dubai

 128-bit number Algorithmically generated Globally unique Required on every Tax Invoice Separate from sequential number

-The UUID is not a number you assign — it is generated automatically by your electronic invoicing system.
-Its purpose is to give the FTA a tamper-proof, globally unique reference for every single Tax Invoice issued in the UAE, enabling real-time audit and verification that cannot be replicated or manipulated through simple sequential numbering.
+The UUID is generated automatically by your electronic invoicing system — you don't assign it.
+Its purpose is to give the FTA a tamper-proof, globally unique reference for every single Tax Invoice issued in the UAE, enabling real-time audit and verification.

 FeatureSequential Invoice NumberUUID